dodona-edu/dodona-edu.github.io/en/references/tested-judge/json/README.md

   The possible output channels are:
   - [EmptyChannel](#emptychannel): No exception is expected.
     This is the default option.
-  - [IgnoreChannel](#ignorechannel): No exception is expected, but a thrown exception is ignored.
+  - [IgnoredChannel](#ignoredchannel): No exception is expected, but a thrown exception is ignored.
   - [ExceptionOutputChannel](#exceptionoutputchannel): An exception is expected to be thrown.
 - **exit_code**: The outputchannel for the exit code of the program.
   The exit code must be passed in the object [ExitCodeOutputChannel](#exitcodeoutputchannel).